hxtree/hxtree/README.md

 # About Me

 **System Engineer | PMP-certified | Thought Leader**
-Software Engineering Lead (SEL) for a high-traffic, front-facing platform at **a leading global financial services firm managing trillions in assets**, serving millions of users monthly.
+Software Engineering Lead (SEL) for a high-traffic, front-facing platform at a leading global financial services firm managing trillions in assets, serving millions of users monthly.

 I bring **decades of experience in software engineering and architecture** and currently focus on **cloud-native systems and AWS architecture**.
 I share practical insights from real-world production systems, run **weekly dev jams** with my team, and maintain evolving open-source libraries — check my profile to see what I’m working on.

----

 ## What I’m Working On